 - 1 teaspoon vanilla extract

 - Roll out your pie dough into a large circle and place into a 9" pie plate.
-Cut away any excess crust and form the edges if desired.
+Cut away any excess crust and form the edges as desired.

 - In a large bowl, add granulated sugar, brown sugar, salt, corn syrup, vanilla, melted butter, and eggs.
-Whisk well to fully combine.
+Whisk until fully combined.

 - Pour pecans into empty pie crust and spread into an even layer.
 Pour pie filling over pecans.

 - Cover pie loosely with foil and bake for 30 minutes.